 Dear ABC,

-Concerning your letter having reference number 23525 that was sent by you on 1st March, in which you asked us about Mr. Robert.
+Concerning your letter with reference number 23525 that you sent on 1st March, you asked us about Mr. Robert.

-We are writing you to let you know Mr. Robert no longer works for our company.
-He has served our company for more than 4 years.
-As per the record of the company, 10 Jan 20XX was the last day of service of Mr. Robert.
+We are writing to inform you that Mr. Robert no longer works for our company.
+He has served our company for more than four years.
+According to the company record, 10 Jan 20XX was Mr. Robert’s last day of service.

-Furthermore, we currently hold no information as to who the current employer Mr. Robert is or where he is working right now.
-Unfortunately, we cannot share his contact details with you as we are not allowed to do that.
+Furthermore, we have no information about Mr. Robert’s current employer or workplace.
+Unfortunately, we cannot share his contact details with you as we cannot do that.

 Sincerely,